Lisps in Speech Therapy: Types, Causes & Proven Treatment

 • Short daily practice

-• Clear goals
+• Clear therapy goals

-• Gradual progression into natural conversation
+• Gradual progression

-• Support from family or peers
+• Support from family and teachers

 Should You Seek an Evaluation?